piesecurity/WindowsEventsToCSVTimeline/README.md

 # WindowsEventsToCSVTimeline

-A couple of simple Powershell scripts to collect all Windows Event Logs from a host and parse them into one CSV Timeline.
+A couple of simple Powershell scripts to collect all Windows Event Logs from a Host and parse them into one CSV Timeline.

-#But Why This Script?
+# But Why This Script?
 This script uses Windows Powershell to parse event logs following 5 goals.

 1. **Be Quick** - We play to the strong suits of Get-WinEvent vs. Get-EventLog in the right situations